yandex-cloud/docs/en/billing/concepts/individual-bill.md

 <br/>The personal account balance at the beginning of the reporting period is 0 rubles.
 <br/>The balance has not been topped up during the entire reporting period (0 rubles).
 <br/>The grant amount is 1,000 rubles.
-<br/>By the end of the reporting period, the amount for resources consumed is 800 rubles.
+<br/>At the end of the reporting period, the amount for consumed resources is 800 rubles.
 <br/>The grant amount at the end of the reporting period is 200 rubles.
 The personal account balance has not changed.
-<br/>At the beginning of the next billing month, no funds will be debited from the linked bank card.
+<br/>At the beginning of the next reporting month, no funds will be debited from the linked bank card.
 No payment receipt will be generated.

 **[!TAB Example 3]**